thefl0ur/dtc-ml-zoomcamp-midterm-project/README.md

 Deploy is based on `docker`-image.
 Follow [official](https://render.com/docs/deploying-an-image) guide to deploy.

+After initial deploy, was added mechism to trigger deploy via http-hook.
+Corresponding functionality was added into Makefile.
+Now, after publishing image, fires trigger to deploy new version of image.

 ### 4 Access result

 Send `json`-data to `/predict` rout in order to get prediction, how big probability of wine being excellent.